 It’s important to aim for a diverse protein intake to ensure you’re getting a variety of amino acids that your body needs for optimal function.
 If you’re following a specific dietary pattern, such as vegetarianism or veganism, it’s especially important to combine different plant-based protein sources to ensure you’re getting all essential amino acids.

 An individual’s daily protein requirement can vary based on several factors, including age, sex, activity level, and overall health goals.
-Here are some general guidelines for daily protein intake:
+So if you are wondering how much protein should I eat, here are some general guidelines for daily protein intake:

 People with minimal physical activity, the recommended protein intake is often around 0.8 grams of protein per kilogram of body weight.
 This means that a person with a weight of 70 kg would need about 56 grams of protein per day.